Rania154/FOS/readme.md

 5. **Virtual Memory**: In this technique, the operating system uses a technique called "memory paging" to swap pages of memory to and from disk, this allows a process to have a large memory space without consuming all the physical memory.
 This technique allows for more efficient use of memory and also provides protection for processes, as each process only has access to its own virtual memory.

-Each technique has its own advantages and disadvantages, and the choice of which technique to use depends on the specific requirements of the operating system and the system it is running on.

 ## Parallel Processing Techniques Used

 Parallel processing techniques are used in operating systems to allow multiple programs to be executed simultaneously, utilizing multiple cores or processors.
 Some of the used parallel processing techniques include: